You Don't Love Me (No, No, No): Critical reception

-Andy Beevers from Music Week gave the song four out of five, declaring it as "a reggae masterpiece."
-Another editor, Alan Jones, said, "This simple lovers rock tune initially fails to make an impression, but is a real grower."
-John Kilgo from The Network Forty commented that "it's hard to believe that a woman in her early 50's can spark such a rasta-rhythm tune.
-Boasting unique vocals with a grooving beat, "You Don't Love Me (No, No, No)" is sexy and infectious."
+Andy Beevers from Music Week gave the song a score of four out of five and named it "a reggae masterpiece."
+Another editor, Alan Jones, also gave it four out of five and noted that the song was "already massive on pirate radio".
+He said, "This simple lovers rock tune initially fails to make an impression, but is a real grower."
+John Kilgo from The Network Forty commented, "It's hard to believe that a woman in her early 50's can spark such a rasta-rhythm tune.
+Boasting unique vocals with a grooving beat, 'You Don't Love Me (No, No, No)' is sexy and infectious."
+Angela Lewis from NME wrote, No No No, you don't love me and I know now....
+With just one line, Dawn Penn hits the rawest nerve in pop music's angst-ridden heart.
+If it didn't break you up, check your pulse as you've probably snuffed it.
+Or you've been extremely lucky in never having experienced the sentiments therein."
 Paul Ablett from the RM Dance Update stated that "this Studio One classic from the golden age of reggae has been brilliantly re-recorded with the ragga production geniuses Steely & Clevie."
 He added, "Despite digital drum and bass, it recaptures the original magic and once that horn break kicks in, you'll play it forever – an essential buy if ever there was one."
-Another editor, James Hamilton, described it as a "gorgeous calmly moaned haunting simple old fashioned Studio One-style 81bm rock steady reggae swayer".
-Charles Aaron from Spin said that producers "quirked-up remake of the 1967 reggae classic made my speakers rumble and swoon when a radio DJ finally wised up.
+James Hamilton described it as a "gorgeous calmly moaned haunting simple old fashioned Studio One-style 81bm rock steady reggae swayer" in his weekly RM dance column.
+Alex Kadis from Smash Hits named it a "slow, lilting melody".
+Charles Aaron from Spin wrote that producers "quirked-up remake of the 1967 reggae classic made my speakers rumble and swoon when a radio DJ finally wised up.
 Penn's mesmerizing voice plea is so precise and self-possessed that you figure she'll be fine whether her baby asks her to get down on her knees and pray or not.
-Inspiration for Luscious Jackson's masterfully strokin' "Daughters of the Kaos."
+Inspiration for Luscious Jackson's masterfully strokin' 'Daughters of the Kaos'."